-My dear High Queen, I must report the amazing little story that has come to my attention from a small Human village named Wood Town.
-It is located at the center of the island, in the heart of the Rabbit Forest, and it is most known for the caring and appreciated farmer and his wife that operates the location.
+My dear High Queen, I must report the fantastic little story that has come to my attention from the center of the island in a small Human village named Wood Town.
+The village is most known for the caring and appreciated farmer and his wife that operates the location.
 (I failed their names, so I will call them by their profession.
-Humans tend to care more about what they accomplish than who they are anyway.)
+Humans tend to care more about what they accomplish than who they are.)

-One day Farmer and Farmer Wife found their valuable crops damaged beyond rehabilitation.
-The field was all disturbed, stumped, and run over by their bull, all of which a bypassing Goblin tried to ride the creature.
-The poor bull was all exhausted, confused, and on top of one of the four main buildings' rooftops.
+One day Farmer-man and Farmer-wife found their valuable crops damaged beyond rehabilitation.
+The field was disturbed, stumped, and run over by their bull, all of which a bypassing Goblin tried to ride the creature.
+The poor bull was exhausted, confused, and on top of one of the four main buildings' rooftops.

-Farmer was slightly ashamed as he handed over the bag of carrots to Knight Amir as payment.
+Farmer-man was slightly ashamed as he handed over a bag of carrots to Knight Amir as payment.

-Quote: “Here my good sir Knight Amir.
-I'm sorry that I can’t pay you with gold but we are forever grateful for your services.”
+Quote: "Here, sir Amir.
+I'm sorry I can't pay you with gold, but we are forever grateful for your services."

-As I have been noticing before, the reasonable Amir might be the Captain of the Knights but he always listens for guidance, particularly from the senior Knight Rodolfo.
-In this case, Rodolfo didn’t speak but glanced back at Amir with an “are-you-kidding-me” expression, and Amir refunded the carrots to Farmer with kind words.
+As I have noticed before, the reasonable Amir might be the Captain of the Knights, but he always listens for guidance, particularly from the senior Knight Rodolfo.
+In this case, Rodolfo did not speak but nodded in the direction of Tina, and Amir refunded the carrots to Farmer-man with kind words.

-Farmer took the carrots back from Amir as Tina came to hold his wife’s hand.
-Farmer Wife was being thoughtful, and portrayed herself with hope to her husband, as she responded to Amir.
+Farmer-man took the carrots back from Amir as Tina came to hold Farmer-wife's hand.
+Farmer-wife was thoughtful and portrayed herself with hope to her husband as she responded to Amir.

-I found this as a very inconsistent Human behavior, for her to be giving at this point where loss is at its fullest.
-I report to you, there are exceptions for the species.
+That is also a very inconsistent Human behavior to be giving at this point where loss is at its fullest.
+I report that there are non-selfish exceptions for the species beyond the Knights.

-At this point, the bull unexpectedly got louder as it disagreed with the methods of the employees there were struggling to assist it down from the rooftop.
+At this point, the bull unexpectedly got louder as it disagreed with the methods of the employees struggling to assist it down from the rooftop.
 The Goblin launched a laugh, which was not in the acceptance of Knight Tank.
-I must desire to ask for forgiveness for the phrases to come, they are according to my informant, the certain words there were spoken as he yelled at the Goblin and whirled his elbow around to strike a blow in his face.
+I must desire to ask for forgiveness for the phrases to come.
+According to my informant, they are the certain words spoken as he yelled at the Goblin and whirled his elbow around to strike a blow in his face.

 Quote: "SHUT UP!
 Or you ride home with your head up my horse's ass!"

-Lucky for the Goblin he was one of the smarter of his examples and used all his tactical mastery to calculate that laughing was not the best preference and silenced himself.
-Knight Anne, who I, personally, have witnessed to teach Knight Tank some manners, was giving up as Knight Daisuke struggled to support her with even worse words.
+Lucky for the Goblin, he was one of the smarter of his examples and used all his tactical mastery to calculate that laughing was not the best preference and silenced himself.
+Knight Anne, whom I have witnessed teach Knight Tank some manners, was giving up as Knight Daisuke struggled to support her with even worse words.

-Farmer Wife got worried for the little green person (and the horse) so she shared it with the Knight.
+Farmer-wife shared her worry for the little green person (and the horse) with the Knight.

-Quote: “Please don’t harm him, normally we have good relations with the Goblins, they trade with us, it’s just this one who was troubled.”
+Quote: "Please don't harm him.
+Normally we have good relations with the Goblins, and they trade with us.
+It's just this one who was troubled."